 It may not be the cheapest SUV on the market – all-in, the price as tested for our car was £25,520.
 However, what you do get is a powerful performance, a strong design and an impressive spec.
 It has all the elements to truly be a class leader in the competitive compact SUV market.
 It’s one of the best to drive in the segment and is arguably one of the most handsome.

 If you’re willing to spend a little more, the Volkswagen T-Roc offers one of the best packages in its class.

-For more on the T-Roc watch the vid below, as part of our Lookers Car Reviews series.
+Take a look at our latest offers on the T-Roc from Lookers Volkswagen, for more on the T-Roc watch the vid below, as part of our Lookers Car Reviews series.